-- Size of the premises: - Number of counter positions available for person to person transactions; and - Ability of staff to monitor the use of the machines by children and young or vulnerable persons. - 2.18.
-The Licensing Authority shall determine Betting Premises Licence applications in accordance with the Guidance issued by the Gambling Commission concerning primary activity.
+- Size of the premises; - Number of counter positions available for person to person transactions; and - Ability of staff to monitor the use of the machines by children and young or vulnerable persons. - 2.18.
+The Licensing Authority shall determine Betting Premises Licence applications in accordance with the Guidance issued by the Gambling Commission.